BizTalk WCF-SQL Error: Microsoft.ServiceModel.Channels.Common.ConnectionException: Login failed for user

 Cause

-Once again, sometimes is not quite right, the cause of the problem is simple to diagnose, and the error message gives an excellent intel in the cause of the problem.
+Once again, sometimes it is not quite right; the cause of the problem is simple to diagnose, and the error message provides excellent insight into the cause.

-This problem occurs because the user account that you used to access the database, in my case the BizTalk Host Instance Account, don’t have permissions to connect… the SQL Server or SQL Server instance.
+This problem occurs because the user account that you used to access the database, in my case the BizTalk Host Instance Account, doesn’t have permissions to connect… to the SQL Server or SQL Server instance.

-Just to be clear, this is not having permission to insert, read or event full permission to do the operation on a specific database, that is entirely different – I check all of that and the user have the correct access/permission.
-What I forget was to give access to connect to the SQL Server/SQL Server Instance.
+Just to be clear, this is not permission to insert or read, or even full permission to perform the operation on a specific database; that is entirely different – I check all of that, and the user has the correct access/permissions.
+What I forgot was to give access to connect to the SQL Server/SQL Server Instance.

 Solution